-* Ishida warns of uncertainty over weak yen effect on exports
+* Ishida warns of uncertainty over weak yen effect on

 * Wage growth holds key to consumption outlook-Ishida